openenergymonitor/guide/source/technical/compiling.markdown

 - [Download and install PlatformIO IDE](http://platformio.org/platformio-ide)

 If running windows:
-- Python will also need to be installed, see [PlatformIO IDEinstall guide](http://platformio.org/platformio-id) *
+- Python will also need to be installed, see [PlatformIO IDE install-guide](http://platformio.org/platformio-id) *
 - [USB to UART adapter windows drivers](http://www.silabs.com/products/mcu/Pages/USBtoUARTBridgeVCPDrivers.aspx) will need to be installed